Year 4

 Finally, we will explore statistics.
 Pupils will learn how to interpret and present data using bar charts, pictograms and tables.
 They will answer questions using data, compare results, and draw conclusions, developing their confidence in reading and understanding information presented in different ways.

-In the second half of the Spring term, our Science learning will focus on Sound, in line with the Year 4 programme of study.
-Pupils will explore how sounds are made, discovering that vibrations travel through different materials to reach our ears.
+In Science this term, our main focus will continue to be Sound, in line with the Year 4 programme of study.
+Pupils will explore how sounds are made, learning that sounds are created by vibrations and that these vibrations travel through different materials to reach our ears.

-Children will investigate how sound can travel through solids, liquids and gases, and learn how the pitch and volume of a sound can be changed.
-They will carry out practical investigations using musical instruments and everyday objects to explore patterns between pitch and frequency, and volume and the strength of vibrations.
+Children will investigate how sound travels through solids, liquids and gases, and will explore how the pitch and volume of a sound can be changed.
+They will use musical instruments, classroom equipment and everyday objects to look for patterns between pitch and frequency, and between volume and the strength of vibrations.

-We will also learn about how sound is used in the real world, including how sounds get fainter as distance increases and how ears help us to hear.
-Throughout this unit, pupils will develop their enquiry skills by planning investigations, making careful observations, recording results and drawing simple conclusions from their findings.
+We will also consider how sound is used in the real world, including why sounds become fainter as the distance from the sound source increases and how our ears help us to hear.
+Throughout the unit, pupils will continue to develop their scientific enquiry skills by asking questions, making predictions, carrying out practical investigations, recording results and drawing simple conclusions from their findings.

 YEAR FOUR